ammarfaizi2/sqli_chall_by_viloid_write_up/README.md

 ![error](./003.png)

-Futhermore, I tried to find the DNS history by using the server from https://viewdns.info/ and this is what I got:
+Futhermore, I tried to find the DNS history by using the service from https://viewdns.info/ and this is what I got:

 ![error](./004.png)